mikalv/harbor/README.md

 One of the main consumers of time can be waiting for enough entropy for FreeIPA.
 Running a few noisy commands like "```ls -lahR / &```" a few times can speed things up quite a bit.

-It is also worth checking out what the master freeipa-server container is up to (currently this is lauched by a pod that binds to the docker socket, but will soon be a petset):
+It is also worth checking out what the master freeipa-server container is up to (currently this is launched by a pod that binds to the docker socket, but will soon be a petset):

 ```bash
 #!/bin/bash